 • File a petition in circuit court: The court may file a petition to establish paternity, obtain a support order for the child, and seek reimbursement for the cost of genetic testing.

-By law, the person ordered to testing may reschedule genetic testing up to 3 times:
+By law, the person ordered to testing may reschedule genetic testing up to 3 times, including situations involving DNA testing Florida procedures:

 • Once without cause prior to the initial test date